Long-term Care Retirement Options

 Is long-term care the right option?

-In Canada, long-term care (commonly known as nursing home care) is intended for seniors who need access to 24-hour care and daily support services for an array of physical and/or cognitive conditions, as deemed eligible by social service agencies.
+In Canada, long-term care is intended for seniors who need access to 24-hour care and daily support services for an array of physical and/or cognitive conditions, as deemed eligible by social service agencies.
 A wide range of care and different levels of service, including for dementia and Alzheimer's make this an ideal community for a wide variety of people with unique health needs.

 When thinking about long-term care in Canada, it is absolutely imperative that you not wait for a crisis.
-You should discuss retirement home options now.
-As you embark on your search for long-term care, here are some important things to bear in mind:
+You should discuss retirement home options now to avoid a potentially tragic situation that involves yourself or a loved one.
+Here are some important things to bear in mind as you embark on your search for long-term care:

 - Talk about preferences while your loved one's cognitive abilities are still intact